CMCA's Commitment to Diversity

 Institutional Diversity: In 2012, the Dean established the Diversity Council (DC), a committee of the Dean's Office to advance recruitment and retention of faculty members from groups underrepresented in medicine and science and to nurture and sustain an inclusive environment.
 The DC is co-chaired by Drs.
 Gary Butts and Elizabeth Howell.

-Research Workforce Diversity: In 2008, chaired by Yasmin Hurd, PhD, the Dean established the Diversity in Biomedical Research Committee (formerly known as the Minority Health Research Committee), a committee of the Dean's Office to work on policy and specific activities with CMCA to expand the diversity of the research faculty and spectrum of research that relates to minority health.
+Research Workforce Diversity: In 2008, the Dean established the Diversity in Biomedical Research Committee DBRC (formerly known as the Minority Health Research Committee), a standing committee of the Dean’s Office, charged to work on policy and specific activities focused on diversity in the Graduate School of Biomedical Sciences.
+In 2014, the DBRC was restructured as a "Council" of leaders in diversity in pipeline programs, recruitment/retention, and clinical research.
+The co-chairs, Basil Hanss, PhD and Reginald Miller, DVM work closely with CMCA to expand the diversity of the research faculty and students to further research on minority health and health disparities.

 Diversity Leadership Committee (DLC)

 Chaired by Michael L. Marin, MD, the priority of the Diversity Leadership Committee is to advise and assist CMCA with implementation of diversity initiatives with particular focus on house staff and faculty.
 The DLC is comprised of Deans and Clinical and Basic Department Chairs.
 The primary goals of the DLC are to:

 - Assist in development and implementation of a strategic plan for recruitment of faculty and house staff from groups underrepresented in medicine

 - Examine barriers and challenges to retaining URM faculty